davidtchiu/davidtchiu.github.io/teaching/cs240/hwk3.scoreboard/index.md

 #### Starter Code and Git

 Starter code for this assignment is provided in the github repo [https://github.com/davidtchiu/cs240-hwk-scoreboard](https://github.com/davidtchiu/cs240-hwk-scoreboard).
-On my github repo, _fork_ this repository to your github account to obtain your own copy.
-Then from your local machine, open a terminal, navigate to your directory for this class, and _clone_ your copy down to your local working directory.
+Go to my github repo, and _*fork*_ this repository to your github account to obtain your own copy on github.
+Copy the Github URL to _your_ newly forked project.
+Then from your local machine, open a terminal, navigate to your directory for this class, and _*clone*_ your forked Github repo down to your local working directory.
 After you've done this, you can work freely in VS Code.
-Remember to commit when appropriate, with substantive messages.
-Push your commits up to your github repo for submission.
+Remember to commit when appropriate with substantive messages.
+Branch early and often.
+Push your `main` branch up to your github repo for backing up your work.
+I also will be checking out your Github's `main` branch for grading!

 <!-- ### Media Files